rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 it in some way.
 Therefore the *producer* is fully in charge of how fast or how slow the data is streaming towards you, whereas you as a *consumer* can only wait and react to what data comes in.

-We call these reactive collections *Observable*s.
+The library we discuss in this workshop (RxJava/RxScala) calls such a reactive collection an `Observable`.
 The next sections will make clear why this name was chosen.
 For now, let's first juxtapose the two kinds of collections.

 | Collection  | Java/Scala type | Interaction | In charge |
 |-------------|-----------------|-------------|-----------|